Skip to content

 Carbon Capture, Utilisation and Storage

 Carbon Capture, Utilisation and Storage (CCUS) is a way of cleaning up the use of hydrocarbons by capturing the resulting CO2 and typically injecting it back into subsea reservoirs.
-Acteon is also working on adapting its minimum facilities platform to support the CCUS market; these lightweight, quick to build platforms are ideal for the potential wellhead facilities required for carbon sequestration.
+Acteon is also working on adapting its minimum facilities platform to support the CCUS market; these lightweight, quick-to-build platforms are ideal for the potential wellhead facilities required for carbon sequestration.

 Minimal facilities platform